-In the 21st century there are a number of new challenges for higher education.
-The definition of a student has changed to the point that they can no longer be educated in many of the older methods of producing work based on simple reading and regurgitation of the same material.
+REALITY-BASED LEARNING - THE SUBJECT BUSINESS WRITING COURSE Introduction material.
 In addition, memorization in the more non-traditional programs such as business do not prepare individuals to take their place in the positions that will be vacated by the aging Baby Boomer population.
 With regard to the Baby Boomers, there are nearly 77 million Baby Boomers that are getting closer to retirement (Ten steps to reforming baby boomer retirement, 2006).
 Therefore, there is a looming need for well-prepared individuals to move into those positions that will become vacant in a myriad of organizations.
 The opportunity to impact the learning and raise the level of application of concepts is becoming more of a requirement in the traditional and online classrooms.